MakezValizada/ohMyFood/README.md

-This was my second project for Web develpment bootcamp.
+This was my second project for the Web develpment bootcamp.
 Task was to create responsive webpage using HTML, SCSS and CSS animations.